nodejs/node/doc/contributing/maintaining-icu.md

 > widely portable and gives applications the same results on all platforms
 > and between C/C++ and Java software.

-If Node.js is configured to used built in ICU (small-icu, full-icu), it uses strict subset of ICU which has been copied into [deps/icu-small](https://github.com/nodejs/node/tree/master/deps/icu-small).
+If Node.js is configured to use its built-in ICU, it uses a strict subset of ICU which is in [deps/icu-small](https://github.com/nodejs/node/tree/master/deps/icu-small).
 A good description of the different ways Node.js can be build with ICU support are covered in [api/intl.html](https://nodejs.org/api/intl.html).